ELEC40004/elec40004-2019-q3-lab/lab3/instructions.md

 1. Removing the default constructor.
 This is no longer needed, as the concrete inheritors will provide any constructor functionality.

-2. Marking the destructor as `virtual` and giving it an empty body.
+2. Marking the destructor as `virtual` and give it an empty body.

 3. Marking the other methods as pure virtual by:

     a.
 Prefixing the method declarations with `virtual`; and
     b.
 Adding the `=0` suffix at the end of the declarations.